This accessibility statement applies to content published on www.north-ayrshire.gov.uk.

-Maps – for example site maps of our Household Waste Recycling Centres, and our Cemeteries in North Ayrshire are exempt.
+- site maps of our Household Waste Recycling Centres and cemeteries

 Preparation of this accessibility statement

-We regularly test the website for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out internally during July, August and September 2020.
+We regularly test the website for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA.
+The most recent test was conducted in November 2021.

 This statement was prepared on 15 September 2020.
 It was last reviewed on 27 November 2023.